- Working remotely is becoming a popular way to earn a living. Although there are many benefits to working from home, there are also many challenges.

-Working from home can cause distractions that attack efficiency and motivation.
+Working from home can cause distractions that attack your efficiency and motivation.
 However, remote work is an ideal setup for many modern employees.
-When fostered the right way, it has many benefits, from saving money to encouraging work-life balance.
+Done right, it has many benefits, from saving money to encouraging work-life balance.

-You can be just as, if not more, productive working remotely than working in your company's office.
-But doing so successfully requires self-awareness and discipline.
+You can be just as productive working remotely than working in your company's office, if not more so.
+But doing it successfully requires self-awareness and discipline.
 Here's how to master the practice of remote work.

 Just because you work from home doesn't mean you can't still expand your contact list or make business connections.
-In fact, if anything, you should try even harder to branch out, meeting clients for coffee or scheduling video calls with colleagues to collaborate.
+If anything, you should try even harder to branch out, meeting clients for coffee or scheduling video calls with colleagues to collaborate.

-Ronald Bannon, CMC, senior business partner at Assellin Bannon Strategic Management and Business.com community member, is a prime example of this initiative.
-He's worked from home for 20 years and attributes his success to traveling internationally and maintaining virtual contact with colleagues and customers on a regular basis.
+Ronald Bannon, senior business partner at Assellin Bannon Strategic Management, is a prime example of this initiative.
+He's worked from home for 20 years, and he attributes his success to traveling internationally and maintaining regular virtual contact with colleagues and customers.

-Editor's note: Need a video conferencing solution for your remote team?
-Fill out the below questionnaire to be connected with vendors that can help.
+Editor's note: Looking for the right video conferencing solution for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

 If you schedule out your work and create a list of tasks you want to complete by the end of the day, you'll better manage your time and remain more focused.